How do I check property taxes?

 Do I have homestead exemption?

 Look at the exemptions column of your tax bill.
-You have the basic homestead exemption if a figure of $20,000 in the exemptions column on three rows of your bill.
+You have the basic homestead exemption if a figure of $25,000 in the exemptions column on three rows of your bill.
 If you have all zeroes in the exemptions column, you do not have the basic homestead exemption.
+If you have the age-65 school exemption, the school line item on your tax bill will show zero school taxes, but you will continue owing taxes for the school bond line item.

 If you’re not sure what age-based homestead exemptions you have, please call 404-370-4100 or visit City Hall for help.
 More information about homestead exemptions in Decatur can be found here.